What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 Never step on a panel during cleaning, maintenance, or for any other reason.

-This is the grey zone.
 Some manufacturers include a clause stating the warranty is conditional on “proper maintenance being performed.”
-If you allow panels to go uncleaned for multiple years to the point where soiling causes measurable structural damage (e.g., bird droppings etching glass or mounting areas), a manufacturer could technically argue the warranty terms were not met.
+If you allow panels to go uncleaned for multiple years, soiling can cause measurable structural damage.
+For example, bird droppings can etch glass or damage mounting areas.
+A manufacturer could argue the warranty terms were not met.

-In practice, this is extremely rare as a warranty denial trigger, but it’s another reason why regular maintenance matters beyond just output efficiency.
+In practice, this is rare as a warranty denial trigger.
+But it’s another reason why regular maintenance matters beyond just output efficiency.

 To be clear, these normal activities are generally fine: